TechGeek01/blog.flippedbits.io/content/post/2020-07-10-wrangling-dns-pt-04-pihole-vs-pfblockerng.md

 You can also find a very similar looking list under **Group Management > Domains** where you can have the option under "type" to swap a domain between whitelist and blacklist.

 The process here seems a bit redundant, to have both whitelist/blacklist, and a global page to show both, and having the option on either page to add the same data to the same list, but that's how Pi-hole has laid things out.

-The unfortunate thing, is that as far as I can tell, there's no way to automatically add something to a whitelist.
-You have to add the entry manually via the form.
+{{< image src="/img/posts/2020/07/wrangling-dns-pt-04-pihole-vs-pfblockerng/pihole-query-log-blacklist.png" >}}

+If you want to automatically add something to the whitelist, you can head over to **Query Log**, and each entry will have either a **Whitelist** or **Blacklist** button next to it that you can click.
+If you need to search, you can filter via the search box, as well.

 The one thing you do have here is an option to regex match, which unfortunately, is not a thing that can be done in pfBlockerNG.